dstogov/ir/README.md

 # IR - Lightweight JIT Compilation Framework

 IR Framework is a practical solution for implementing JIT in medium-size projects.
-It defines Intermediate Representaion (IR), provides a simple API for IR construction and a set of algorithms for optimization, scheduling, register allocation and code generation.
+It defines Intermediate Representation (IR), provides a simple API for IR construction and a set of algorithms for optimization, scheduling, register allocation and code generation.
 The resulting generated in-memory code, may be directly executed.

 This is not a stable finished product yet.
 It’s still under active development.
-It was started as a base for development of the next generation JIT compiler for PHP-9, but it's completly PHP independent.
+It was started as a base for development of the next generation JIT compiler for PHP-9, but it's completely PHP independent.

 A presentation about IR framework design and implementation details is available at [researchgate](https://www.researchgate.net/publication/374470404_IR_JIT_Framework_a_base_for_the_next_generation_JIT_for_PHP).